Insecure Writer's Support Group (Goodbye 2018!)

 For the "heavy-handed" message, which was to love yourself no matter your flaws.
 Fight the darkness with light; fight hate with love: Meg is an awkward, frizzy-haired tween whose father has literally vanished off the face of the earth.
 Teachers have stopped believing in her; she is bullied daily for her father being crazy and because she shut down when he disappeared, and everyone talks about her behind her back.
 Thus, Meg has no self-confidence and trusts nothing and no one.
 That manifests itself whenever she tries to tesser, shown as a suffocating, solid wall of tribulation from which she always comes out of the other side in pain.
 Her brother Charles Wallace continues to show her love and believes in her no matter what everyone else says.
 I absolutely love that scene where he's yelling at her across the playground about how he loves her and how wonderful she is.
 It's embarrassing, but it's cute, and ultimately his love for Meg is what saves them both in the end (I also absolutely love that shot of her holding him where she says, "I'm coming for you."
 The love they have for each other!), and when Meg finally does open up to that love, she most gloriously tessers, as Charles Wallace says.

 As Meg battles with the It in Camazotz (was there a reason for such a weird name?), she is pushed down by what the It calls a better version of herself: a fashionably dressed, straightened hair, "popular" girl.
 Google-Image Cosmo girl covers right now.
 Notice the trend?
 Despite Calvin's One Direction-level thirst (what did he say?
 "You don't know how wonderful you are, do you?"
 Something like that.
 BOY, go somewhere), I love that he keeps telling Meg, "I love your hair," even though when he first says it, she might as well have started fighting him, she got so upset.
-But girls who have such a low self-esteem or are made to have such a low self-esteem can't believe anything but the worst about themselves.
+But girls who have such a low self-esteem or are made to have such a low self-esteem they can't believe anything but the worst about themselves.
 While some magazines and other media have done a lot better to lift up women of color, we still have white women playing Asian characters and lighter-skinned or biracial women playing characters written as darker-skinned or black.
 Society more readily accepts a certain image, and while that's changing, it's slow-going.

 Other moments that struck a deep recognizance with me: